Krish Narendra receives PSRC Bronze Service Award

-Congratulations Krish Narendra, Ph.D (CTO of ERL's Power Automation & Smart Grid division) who was recently recognized from the IEEE PSRC for significant contribution to the working group investigating the use of synchrophasors in protection applications.
+Congratulations Krish Narendra, Ph.D (CTO of ERL’s Power Automation & Smart Grid division) who was recently recognized from the IEEE PSRC for significant contribution over the past 15 years to various working groups in power system protection, control and automation.
 Specifically the award recognizes the importance of his role in the technical report “User of Synchrophasor Measurements in Protective Relaying Applications” which was submitted to the IEEE PSRC last year.

 News Coverage of CEB Meeting in Sri Lanka